Chamber Fellowship

 Please submit a résumé or CV outlining your education, musical training, and performance experience.

 In addition, include a collaborative repertoire list of solo and chamber detailing concerti, sonatas, string quartets, piano trios, among others.
-Please organise the repertoire by genre (concerto, sonata, string quartets), and then by composer in alphabetical order.
+Please organise the repertoire by genre (concerti, sonata, string quartets), and then by composer in alphabetical order.
 Indicate works performed in public with an asterisk (*).

 APPLICATION DEADLINE